 When will Virgin's Brisbane-Tokyo flights start?

-Virgin Australia plans to begin its daily Brisbane-Tokyo flight on Sunday 29 March 2020, with tickets going on sale in December 2019.
+Virgin Australia plans to begin its daily Brisbane-Tokyo flight on Sunday 29 March 2020, with tickets for the nine hour trip now on sale.

 What aircraft will be used?